Don328/PersonalSite/Client/wwwroot/markdown/resume.md

 - (as a flight engineer) Primary trainer and supervisor of crew chief(s)
 - Co-ordinating maintenance with general and specialty maintenance sections
 - Supervision of *all* maintenance done on assigned aircraft
+- Training and instruction of assigned crew chief(s)

 **Job Title:** Company Armor

 Responsibilities
 - Security and maintenance of all company weapons and sensitive items secured in the company arms room
 - Troubleshooting and maintenance of various weapon systems

+**Accomplishments**
+- During my military career, I progressed quickly, making the rank of specialist (e-4) at the earliest time allowable with the use of a time in service waiver.
+I was then sent to the E-5 promotion board not long after and was given the rank of Sargeant after about three years of service (very fast for an aviation unit).
+At about the same time, I was taken out of our maintenance unit and assigned to the flight platoon.
+I quickly progressed as a crew chief and became a flight engineer after about two hundred flight hours (much lower than average).
+- Over the course of a one year deployment to Taji, Iraq, I maintained my assigned helicopter with an operational readiness rating of over 90% which was the highest in a fleet of twelve CH-47 helicopters.
+This was accomplised while logging over 500 flight hours in the aircraft and performing a major periodic inspection (phase inspection) within the course of the year.
+- One of the greatest measures of a flight engineer is the progression of the crew chiefs who are assigned to them.
+At the begining of our deployment to Iraq, I was assigned two new crew chiefs, neither of which had any experience.
+By the end of our year long deployment, both of them were respected crew members in our unit and within six months of our return to the states, both of them were given (and passed) check rides to become flight engineers.

 ### Work